Bored boy sitting cross legged

 Does Social Media Shorten Attention Span?

 An attention span is the amount of time a person can concentrate mentally on a particular activity.
-Since social media platforms entered our world about 20 years ago, the average attention span has dropped by 1/3 from 12 seconds to 8 seconds.
-[1]
+So does social media affect attention span?
+Well, since social media platforms entered our world about 20 years ago, the average attention span has dropped by 1/3 from 12 seconds to 8 seconds.

 Think about the last time you worked at a computer.
 Were you also on your phone, listening to music, checking texts, viewing social media, checking the clock, viewing the weather, and trying to work . . . simultaneously?